-Fireman Leslie Claude Rann of Newport Fire Station, was killed in action with the 14th Warwickshire Regiment on 13 April 1918 aged 19.
+Fireman Leslie Claude Rann of Newport Fire Brigade, was killed in action with the 14th Royal Warwickshire Regiment on 13 April 1918 aged 19.

 Leslie joined the 14th Warwickshire Regiment and shipped off to join them, initially in Italy, but later the unit relocated to northern France.
 He died during a phase of the Battle of Hazebrouck known as the Defence of Nieppe Forest.
 The battalion's war diary of the day states "The battalion having dug in awaits the enemy attacks.
 An attack is delivered about 11.00 am on Les Lauriers on the left of our line but is repulsed.
 2Lt JFT Byrne and 2Lt J Poncie are wounded and 10 OR killed - 15 missing and 52 wounded."